vesaakerman/easy-fedora-to-bag/docs/index.md

 --------

     $ easy-fedora-to-bag -d easy-dataset:1001 -o ~/stagedAIPs -f AIP simple creates a directory in '~/stagedAIPs'.
 This directory is an AIP bag, it has the UUID as the directory name, and contains all relevant information from 'easy-dataset:1001' using the 'simple' transformation.

     $ easy-fedora-to-bag -d easy-dataset:1001 -s -o ~/stagedAIPs -f AIP simple easy-dataset:1001 is transformed according to the simple transformation, but only if it fulfils the requirements.
 The AIP bag is generated in directory '~/stagedAIPs'.

-    $ easy-fedora-to-bag -s -i dataset_ids.txt -o ./stagedAIPs -l ./outputLogfile.csv -f AIP simple creates a bag in './stagedAIPs' for each dataset in 'dataset_ids.txt' using the 'simple' transformation.
+    $ easy-fedora-to-bag -s -i dataset_ids.txt -o ./stagedAIPs -l ./outputLogfile.csv -f AIP simple Creates a bag in './stagedAIPs' for each dataset in 'dataset_ids.txt' using the 'simple' transformation.
         If a dataset does not adhere to the 'simple' requirements, or is not deposited by 'testDepositor', it will not be considered and an explanation will be recorded in 'outputLogfile.csv'.

-    $ easy-fedora-to-bag -i dataset_ids.txt -f SIP -e simple creates bags for all dataset-ids in dataset_ids.txt using the 'simple' transformation.
+    $ easy-fedora-to-bag -i dataset_ids.txt -f SIP -o ./stagedSIPs -e simple Creates bags for all dataset-ids in dataset_ids.txt using the 'simple' transformation.
         The payload consists of only one file, the largest PDF or image in the datasets.

+    $ easy-fedora-to-bag -i dataset_ids.txt fedora-versioned
+        Dry run, each line in the log-file will contain one or more dataset IDs.
+        The first dataset on a line is the first version for the rest of the datasets on the same line.

+    $ easy-fedora-to-bag -i dataset_ids.txt -f SIP -o ./stagedSIPs fedora-versioned Takes the output of a dry run to create simple bags.

 RESULTING FILES